Glossary of Terms

 Academic Year: Two 15-week semesters.

 Accredited: Quality of academic programs has been approved by an outside rating agency.

-Advisor: Faculty member who offers you academic advice, explains requirements and assists in scheduling.
+Advisor: Faculty member who offers academic advice, explains requirements and assists in scheduling.

 Anchor Access: Accessed from the My.LSSU Portal.
-Anchor Access is the most important online tool you will use at LSSU.
-Access to Registration, financial aid, tuition & billing information, all academic information, parking, employee information, addresses, etc.
+Anchor Access is an important online tool students will use at LSSU.
+Access to registration, financial aid, tuition & billing information, all academic information, parking, employee information, addresses, etc.

 Associate Degree: Awarded for a “two-year” program.

 Bachelor Degree: or Baccalaureate — awarded for a “four-year” program.

 Calendar: Important dates of the academic year.